waryck-w/NoMoreStoneTools/README.md

 A Fabric mod that removes stone tools and allows wooden pickaxes to mine copper ore, creating a smoother wood-to-copper-to-iron progression.

-Because stone tools deserve to be removed—I mean, because that extra step never made much sense.
+Because stone tools deserve to be removed!!
+YA UNDERSTAND ME?!

 ## Features